kevinvincent/ha-wyzesense/README.md

     * This is known to occur on Hassbian.
 This occurs when the group homeassistant is denied from accessing hidraw devices.
   * Solution
     * Create / Modify the file `/etc/udev/rules.d/99-com.rules` on your instance and insert `KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0664", GROUP="homeassistant"`
+    * Ensure the user running Home Assistant belongs to the homeassistant group

 ### Reporting an Issue
 1. Setup your logger to print debug messages for this component using: